isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev.rst

 Then we'll compute a pairwise distance metric on samples.
 The distance will be based on Spearman's correlation.

-As usual, we are going to use using standard SQL, so make sure to select that option.
+As usual, we are going to be using standard SQL, so make sure to select that option.

 .. code-block:: sql